NOTE: This page is under construction and will be finalized in fall, 2019.

-Welcome, and thank you for supporting veterans and their service dogs by buying Walk in My Paws!
+Welcome, and thank you for buying Walk in My Paws!
 Below you will find a wealth of resources and links to help you.

 Links and Resources for Walk in My Paws

 UNDERSTANDING SERVICE DOGS’ ROLES

 Service dogs provide invaluable assistance to their handlers.
 These unique working animals undergo extensive and highly specialized training to learn how to mitigate the difficulties caused by specific disabilities.
 From guiding the blind to alerting diabetic patients to low insulin levels and so much more, these remarkable canines are capable of numerous tasks that help make independent living possible for their handlers.

 “When you have a service animal it’s like you are one.
 When I put my hand on his harness it’s like an extension of my arm – that’s like putting a value on your freedom.
 How do you say what your freedom is worth?
 It’s worth everything.”

 Under the Americans with Disabilities Act (ADA), service dogs and their handlers are afforded numerous rights.
 There are also rules and regulations, however, that must be met to ensure that a dog and his owner are entitled to those rights.